programmingwithmohammed/programmingwithmohammed/README.md

-- 👋 Hi, I’m @programmingwithmohammed
+- 👋 Hi, I’m @Mohammed
 - 👀 I’m interested in ...programming and technologies
 - 🌱 I will upload all my programming tutorials code in the github challen
 - 💞️ I’m looking forward to reach out other to help as much as I can on programming tutorials.